fvaleri/strimzi-debugging/sessions/002/README.md

     DNS:my-cluster-kafka-bootstrap-test.apps.cluster-8z6kz.8z6kz.sandbox425.opentlc.com, DNS:my-cluster-kafka-0-test.apps.cluster-8z6kz.8z6kz.sandbox425.opentlc.com, DNS:my-cluster-kafka-1-test.apps.cluster-8z6kz.8z6kz.sandbox425.opentlc.com, DNS:my-cluster-kafka-2-test.apps.cluster-8z6kz.8z6kz.sandbox425.opentlc.com
 ```

-In order to try this configuration, we are going to generate our certificate bundle with just one self-signed wildcard
+Just for convenience, we generate our own certificate bundle with only one self-signed certificate, pretending it was
-certificate, pretending it was handed over by the security team.
+handed over by the security team.
+We use a wildcard certificate so that we don't need to specify all broker SANs.

 ```sh
 $ CONFIG="